hantsy/spring-reactive-sample/docs/start/first.md

 ### Alternative Bean Registration

-In the above the codes, we use `ApplicationContext` to scan components automatically.
-For those classes are not part of Spring context, and you want to register them as Spring beans in the  `ApplicationContext`, Spring 5 introduces a simple approach to archive this purpose.
+In the example above we use ApplicationContext component scanning.
+For classes that are not part of the component scan, Spring Framework 7 provides a concise registerBean API to programmatically register instances as Spring beans in the ApplicationContext.

 ```java
 public class Application {